spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 The following items are optional and not required but may apply to your use case:

 - USB disk that contains a user-data ISO.
-This is applicable in multiple user-data scenarios where you want to override or provide additional configurations after the Edge host is powered on at the physical site.
+This is applicable in [multiple user-data](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser-datausecase) scenarios where you want to override or provide additional configurations after the Edge host is powered on at the physical site.

 - USB disk containing the content bundle ISO.
 You can avoid this by creating a custom installer.
 Refer to the [Create Installer Image](/clusters/edge/site-deployment/stage).

-## Installer Hand off
+## Installer Handoff

-1. Insert the installer USB drive and optionally your user-data and content USB disks into USB drives of your edge host and power on.
+1. Insert the USB drive containing the Edge Installer ISO and potentially your user-data.

-2. Wait for contents to be copied over to the hard drive and edge hosts to be powered off.
+2. If you created a content bundle and created and loaded it to a USB disk, then go ahead and also insert that USB drive.

+3. Power on the Edge host.

+4. Wait for the Edge Installer to complete copying content to the hard drive.
+The Edge host will reboot by default upon completion unless you specify a different option in the Edge Installer configuration user-data.

+5. Repeat steps one through four for all Edge hosts.

-3. Remove the USB disks and ship your edge host devices to the site for installation
+6. Remove the USB disks and ship your Edge host devices to the site for installation.

+## Validation

+You can validate the Edge host is ready for the site installation by simulating a site deployment on one of the Edge hosts.
+The simulation process will require you to complete the installation process and reset the device after the validation.

 </Tabs.TabPane>

 <Tabs.TabPane tab="VMware" key="vmware">

+## Prerequisites

+- Edge Installer ISO file

+- vCenter environment with sufficeint resources and priviledges to upload files to a datasotre and create VMs

 ## OVF Template